tonipohl/VivaConnections/README.md

 - https://docs.microsoft.com/en-us/learn/modules/viva-connections-get-started/4-understand-viva-connections-extensibility-capabilities
 - https://adaptivecards.io

+## Static AC

+- Adapt an existing AC and paste it into a new card with the Viva Connections Dashboard (sample 1).

 ## Send AC´s with Flows or Azure Logic Apps

 - See the samples 2 and 3.
+- Sample 2 is using a flow template to analyze the sentiment of an email.
+It returns an AC with the result.
+- Sample 3 shows how to send and to update an AC in Outlook with a menu order process.

 ## Create a new app with SPFx